ryanc0411/terraform-provider-st-alicloud/README.md

   This resource is designed to associate a SSL certificate to a website/domain before being added into Anti-DDoS as AliCloud Terraform Provider does not support the SSL binding operation.

+- **st-alicloud_aliadb_resource_group_bind_user**

+  This resource is to bind user to a resource group.
+Binding user to a resource group allow user access to different resource groups.

 - **st-alicloud_emr_metric_auto_scaling_rules**

   This resource is designed to create auto scaling rules for AliCloud E-MapReduce cluster as the provider's resource [*alicloud_emrv2_cluster*](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/emrv2_cluster)